alexeyvolkoff/QHttpServer-Angular/README.md

 Do not forget to add all required HTML/css/js files to your project's *.qrc* resource list.

 ### 2. Angulariziation of html template
-For this example we took [SB Admin 2](https://startbootstrap.com/template-overviews/sb-admin-2/) - a nice looking html template based on Boostrap markup.
+For this example we took [SB Admin 2](https://startbootstrap.com/template-overviews/sb-admin-2/) - a nice looking html template based on Bootstrap markup.
 We have sligtly modified index.html by including Angular engine and Qt's qwebchannel.js script.
 We also have added script section for our AngularJS app:

 ```html
 <head>